gfa789/card-app-typescript-test/README.md

 Simple card app created with Typescript Stack Converted to a test from the [original](https://github.com/ThomiWidescreen/card-app-typescript)

+### REASONINGS + RATIONALE:

+Dark mode done by creating context so that any page can access the stored "darkMode" variable.
+Then modified styles to include "dark:..." so that new styles were applied if dark mode was enabled.

+Enabling dark mode is done through a small pop up that is accessible from the navbar.
+Checking the checkbox adds "dark" to the document class list which activates the new styling.

+Adding the scheduled_at feature was mainly done by copying the implementation for created_at because they are both the same datatype.

+Finally wrote tests to assert that both a fail and success case work correctly for each action on the database.

 ## Prerequisites

 NodeJS - if you don't already have it installed, check out [nvm](https://github.com/nvm-sh/nvm).